DragginGroup/Site/MODDING_API.md

-# DraggingBlog Modding API (v0.2.6)
+# DraggingBlog Modding API (v0.1.0)
 ## Explanation
-The 0.2.6 DraggingBlog Modding API is a robust system of image and text content replacement.
+The v0.1.0 of the DraggingBlog Modding API is a robust system of image and text content replacement.

 Using Modding Script Packets,
 you are allowed to create simple mods to the DraggingBlog site.
-Unfortunately through forks unless we add a system of an official mod list.
+Unfortunately through forks unless we make a desktop website application, which would be a waste

 # Setup
 Setting up the Mod is simple as making a folder,